AlbinEriksson/TheKingsBird-ASL/README.md

    * There's also an option for individual kingdom runs
  * Game time
    * Removes load times when comparing to game time
- * Hubs, Levels, Shrines, Dreams
+ * Hubs, Levels, Extra Levels, Shrines, Dreams
    * You choose where it splits, before or after!
  * Fallen Kingdom
    * The long one, and the small parts afterward